davidpinhas/freedom55/README.md

 For more details, use the `fd55 config --help` or `fd55 config cf set --help` command to get a list of all available options.

 ## Integrations
-Freedom 55 is a powerful multi-tool that simplifies your workflow by integrating a variety of tools into a single interface.
-With Freedom 55, you can use a single tool instead of juggling multiple CLIs, which can clutter your environment and can be pretty overwhelming.
+Freedom 55 is a powerful multi-tool that simplifies your workflow by integrating a variety of tools into a single interface. <br>With Freedom 55, you can use a single tool instead of juggling multiple CLIs, which can clutter your environment and can be pretty overwhelming.

 Here's a list of currently supported tools (limited support):
 * [ArgoCD](#Argocd)